barexam/Pristine/README.md

 So I basically end up with all my Vim Snippets, my Plugins, my Zsh Aliases, my proper PS1 prompt, etc.---all in one <code>git clone</code> and script execution.

+## Features

+Here are some of the features I have incorporated into the various customizations (still being updated).

+- <code>ESC</code> in Vim is remapped to "**jk**".
+- Zsh is configured for Vim mode, meaning I can edit the command like using "**jk**" and then Vim commands.
+So epic.

 ## Usage

 1. Download the repo to your home directory on the new box.